-These stuffed shells can be ready in less than an hour.
-Add a side salad and some bread for an easy comforting dinner that everyone will love.
+These stuffed pasta shells can be ready to eat in less than an hour.
+Add some homemade garlic bread and this easy tiramisu recipe for a comforting dinner that everyone will love.

-Jumbo ricotta stuffed shells are a delicious comfort food dinner.
-The cheesy filling is made up of three different types of cheeses and some fresh basil and garlic.
+These jumbo ricotta stuffed shells are a delicious comfort food dinner similar to lasagna.
+The cheesy filling is made up of three different types of cheeses along with some fresh basil and garlic.

-- Jumbo Pasta Shells - Cook the entire box of shells, so you have extras in case some break.
+- Jumbo Pasta Shells - I like to cook the entire box of shells, so there are extras in case some break while filling them.

-- Ground Beef - 1 pound cooked and drained.
+- Ground Beef - For this recipe you will need 1 pound cooked and drained for a hearty meat filled sauce.

-- Veggies - A mixture of onions, green peppers, and garlic gives the sauce flavor.
+- Veggies - A mixture of onions, green peppers, and garlic gives the sauce a better flavor.

-- Marinara Sauce - Use a jar of store bought sauce to save time.
+- Marinara Sauce - A jar of store bought sauce saves time when making stuffed shells.

 - Ricotta Cheese - One whole container creates the base for the cheese mixture.